uwegeercken/rule_maintenance_war/README.md

 Web Archive file containing all required files to run the the Business Rule Maintenance tool (using e.g. Tomcat)

-Compiled with Jave 1.8 and optimized for Apache Tomcat 9.
+Compiled with Java 1.8 and optimized for Apache Tomcat 9.

 Make sure you have a MySQL or Mariadb server running.
 You will need a user and user password which allows to create the database, tables and some initial data.